CadanoX/SplitStreams/README.txt

 In case your data is using a different format, we provide convenience functions to transform your data:

 ```
-import SecStreamInputData from './SecStreamInputData.js';
+import SplitStreamInputData from './SplitStreamInputData.js';
-let format = new SecStreamInputData();
+let format = new SplitStreamInputData();
 for (every node of the data)
   for (every timestep the node is active in)
       format.addNode(timestep, id, weight);